Ken Avery begins his 18th year as Gardener.

 The is Evie Chadbourn’s first issue of the newsletter as sole editor, taking over from Marie Davidson who had resigned last year after helping Evie with the October issue.

-In The Friend’s Newsletter, (Vol. 24 No.1 Jan 1976), Gardener Ken Avery told what he does during the winter when the Garden is closed, other than keeping the bird feeders full.
+In the newsletter, (Vol. 24 No. 1 Jan 1976), Ken Avery told what he does during the winter when the Garden is closed, other than keeping the bird feeders full.
 This winter he had 60 dead elms to remove from the Garden and near-by area.
 Beginning in February he helps other gardeners in the Park Board green houses starting new plants for the coming year’s planting in the city parks.
-Sam Baker (Ken’s assistant in the Garden) broke his arm and was “off duty”.
+Sam Baker (Ken’s assistant in the Garden) broke his arm and was “off duty.”

 Friends President Moana Beim expressed the need for younger people to join the Friends and shared with the editor some history of how her father, Clinton Odell became associated with Eloise Butler, particularly the story about Jewelweed:

-The Friends held a board meeting on Jan.
+The Friends held a Board meeting on Jan.
 7th at the home of Mrs Beim.
 The entire board plus Ken Avery were in attendance.
 The insurance rider to cover contents at the Martha Crone Shelter would cost $33 to insure things valued at $3,320 [List of items].
-Mrs. Beim also gave Ken Avery a list of unfinished work that needed to be done before the Friends released the $2,000 for the Garden Entrance project that was begun in 1975 and explained there.
+Mrs. Beim also gave Ken Avery a list of unfinished work that needed to be done before the Friends released the $2,000 for the Garden Entrance project that was begun in 1975 (details in that history).
 This project was considered to be the Friends contribution to the nation’s Bi-centennial celebration.
 Ken noted that it was uncertain at this time whether he would have any help in the Garden this year.

 How fortunate to have this lovely Reserve to enjoy where Springtime’s beauty unfolds in every flower.
 Flowers are eager to answer the call of the warming sun, even while patches of snow remain.